North Carolina Central University Blog

 Health Care Administration Career Paths

-There are many options for what you can do with a health care administration degree.
-While each role focuses on health care administration differently, they share the same goal of ensuring that a health care facility can run as efficiently and effectively as possible.
+There are many options for what you can do with a health administration degree.
+While each role focuses on health care administration differently, they share the same goal of ensuring that a health care facility runs as efficiently and effectively as possible.

 Long-Term Care Administrator

 Long-term care administrators oversee the daily functions of long-term care facilities.
-Their goal is to ensure that patients receive holistic care within a safe, dignified environment.
-The key duties include supervising staff; managing budgets; and ensuring compliance with federal and state regulations, as well as guidelines from the Occupational Safety and Health Administration (OSHA).
+Their goal is to ensure that patients receive holistic care in a safe, dignified environment.
+Their key duties include supervising staff, managing budgets, and ensuring compliance with federal and state regulations, including guidelines from the Occupational Safety and Health Administration (OSHA).
 Those in the role may also collaborate with physical therapists to develop individualized care delivery strategies.

-As of October 2023, Payscale lists the median annual salary for long-term care administrators at approximately $88,300.
+As of December 2025, Payscale listed the approximate median annual salary for long-term care administrators at around $102,700.

 Health Care Consultant

 Health care consultants help health care facilities evaluate operational procedures to find ways to improve care delivery.
-Those in the role typically work with a facility’s administrators or C-suite executives to determine the optimal balance between minimizing costs and maximizing revenue without disrupting patient satisfaction.
-In addition to working with health care facilities, health care consultants can work with health insurance companies, pharmaceutical organizations, and government agencies.
+Those in the role typically work with a facility’s administrators or C-suite executives to determine the optimal balance between minimizing costs and maximizing revenue without disrupting patient outcomes and satisfaction.
+In addition to working with health care facilities, these consultants can work with health insurance companies, pharmaceutical organizations, and government agencies.

-As of May 2024, Payscale lists the average annual salary for health care consultants at approximately $86,350.
+As of December 2025, Payscale listed the average approximate annual salary for health care consultants at around $92,330.

 Health Care Manager

 Health care managers oversee a health care facility’s workflow to maintain an efficient environment.
-Their scope of work can be at the macro or micro level: encompassing an entire facility or a specific health care department or team.
-Some of the tasks executed within this role include staff hiring and training, schedule and budget management, and the implementation of facility policies and regulations.
+Their scope of work can be at the macro or micro level, encompassing an entire facility, a specific health care department, or team.
+Some of the tasks executed within this role include hiring and training staff, managing schedules and budgets, and implementing facility policies and regulations.

-As of March 2024, Payscale lists the median annual salary for health care managers at approximately $73,300.
+As of June 2025, Payscale listed the average annual salary for health care managers at around $77,530.

 Clinical Manager

 Clinical managers oversee administrative and procedural duties to optimize facility effectiveness.
 While their work has some similarities to that of health care managers, they tend to focus on the strategic goal-oriented elements of care delivery.
-These strategies can involve evaluating the budget, determining staffing needs, ensuring compliance with evolving federal and state regulations, and evaluating potential new procedures and innovations.
+These strategies often involve evaluating the budget, determining staffing needs, ensuring compliance with changing federal and state regulations, and evaluating potential new procedures and innovations.

-As of May 2024, Payscale lists the median annual salary for clinical managers as approximately $76,030.
+As of December 2025, Payscale listed the approximate average annual salary for clinical managers at around $78,880.

 Patient Care Manager

 Patient care managers evaluate patients’ needs and create personalized care strategies based on their findings.
-They also assess strategies to ensure that they’re meeting specified goals and recommend strategic modifications to improve any vulnerabilities.
+They also assess strategies to ensure they’re meeting specified goals and recommend strategic modifications to address vulnerabilities.
 Those in the role also educate patients on procedures and referrals and maintain patient records.

-As of April 2024, Payscale lists the median annual salary for patient care managers at approximately $72,860.
+As of February 2025, Payscale listed the approximate average annual salary for patient care managers at around $76,030.

 Make a Difference in Care Delivery

 The health care administration field provides numerous ways for individuals to move care delivery forward as the field continues to evolve.
-Whether their work focuses on an entire facility or a specific department, they can make it possible for patients to get the best care possible that could potentially improve their outcomes.
+Whether their work focuses on an entire facility or a specific department, what you can do with a health administration degree can make it possible for patients to get the best care to potentially improve their outcomes.

 Recommended Readings